ccontemplator/Adaptive-MPDR-Beamforming/README.md

 ## Result
-We have successfully obtain the expected result.
+We have successfully obtain the expected result, but must be patient to wait for the hardware and hardware emulation to give outputs.
 However I am now trying to recover the newly updated codes and the result figure from my broken previous computer..... ;_;